raulgrecio/chatty/README.md

 A WhatsApp clone with React Native, Express, and Apollo.

-This code is for Part 4 in a multipart blog series building Chatty.
-This code includes the challenge section following the main post.
-You can view the blog post [here](https://medium.com/p/8dee7778a170).
+This code is for Part 5 in a multipart blog series building Chatty.
+You can view the blog post [here](https://medium.com/p/23a25fc9f0bf).

 ## Installing
 ```